 Workers may find coral snakes hiding in leaf piles or burrows in the ground.

 Coral snakes will almost always attempt to flee from a threat and bite only as a last resort.
 Coral snakes can be found in wooded, sandy, or marshy areas of the Southern United States.

-Though death from this snake is rare (since the antivenin was created), a bite from a coral snake can be fatal if left untreated.
+Though death from this snake is rare, a bite from a coral snake can be fatal if left untreated.
 Most people with coral snake bites do not show symptoms until 12 hours after they are bitten.

 When covering the dangers of snake encounters during your safety meeting, make sure to emphasize these important points: